Parsa-Baniamerian/Activity_Recognition/README.md

    Open `Activity_Recognition.ipynb` in Jupyter Notebook to execute the code cells for data loading, preprocessing, model training, and evaluation.
 You can select between the ConvLSTM and LRCN models.

+## Results
+After training, the models achieve the following approximate accuracies on the test set:

+- **ConvLSTM Model**: loss: 0.3896 - accuracy: 87.50%
+- **LRCN Model**: loss: 0.2304 - accuracy: 92.65%

+Example frames and prediction outputs are visualized within the notebook.

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+## Acknowledgements
+- [UCF50 Dataset](https://www.crcv.ucf.edu/data/UCF50/) by UCF Center for Research in Computer Vision.

+Feel free to open an issue if you have questions about the code or encounter any issues.